Classes & Events

 Urban Homesteading Classes at BADSEED

-*To receive class & event up-dates please SUBSCRIBE to our weekly “Farmers’ Market Mailing List”.
+*To receive class & event up-dates please subscribe to our mailing list on the “contact us” page.

 In 2008, BADSEED began teaching others to “live off the grid in the grid” through a series of “Urban Homesteading” courses focused on agrarian, traditional skills for self-sufficiency and personal fulfillment.
 The skills offered in these courses allow students to meet their own basic needs in a gentle and ethical manner, rather than procuring them from a global and industrial marketplace.